josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind.md

 <CalloutPlusQuote>

-We could've dissected Billy Joel and Sufjan Stevens all we wanted.
+We could've dissected Bon Jovi and Sufjan Stevens all we wanted.
 But it didn't matter, because our disagreement ultimately started before either one of us ever pressed the play&nbsp;button.

 </CalloutPlusQuote>